 Taking approximately 10 hours, you can grab a solid night sleep onboard, feast on fresh Tasmanian oysters while watching the sun go down, and then drive right off the ship and into your weekend’s itinerary.
 Perhaps the best perk of them all is being able to pack your golf clubs into the spacious tray of the BT-50 Thunder and not have to worry about waiting for the ‘oversized baggage’ carousel to crank into action 45 minutes after all other bags have unloaded.

 With a sunrise departure from The Spirit, head straight to Devonport’s best coffee shop Fundamental Espresso, where the bacon and egg bagels act as exceptional fuel for the day ahead.
 Plug in the town of Bridport via Lilydale into your wireless Apple CarPlay® and enjoy a drive along the top of the rugged North-East coastline, through scenic countryside and past several of Tasmania’s most famous vineyards before pulling up at Barnbougle Golf Links.
-A bucket-list course for every golfer worth their salt, work on your handicap at one of their two courses Lost Farm (a 20-hole course) or The Dunes, rated #3 and #2 respectively in Australia’s roundup of best courses.
+A bucket-list course for every golfer worth their salt, work on your handicap at one of their three courses – Lost Farm (a 20-hole course), The Dunes, rated #3 and #2 respectively in Australia’s roundup of best courses – or ‘Bougle Run, a 14 hole short course.
 When you can even hire a private caddy from the Barnbougle Pro Shop to accompany you on the fairway, you know that this is not your average golfing experience.

 Whichever course you choose, be sure to stop off for a couple of sundowners at The Dunes Clubhouse after your final putt, and smugly admire how the handsome exterior and styling of the BT-50 Thunder fits snugly alongside the Tasmanian landscape.